syncthing/website/content/downloads.md

 please use the "Intel/AMD (64-bit)" build for your operating system.
 If you're running on an oddball system such as a NAS, please consult your vendor.

+## Android

+For Android, please see the third party app <a target="_blank" href="https://github.com/Catfriend1/syncthing-android">Syncthing-Fork</a>.
+Note that this is not an official Syncthing release.

 {{% sponsors %}}